JamesBrill/react-speech-recognition/README.md

 ### Supported browsers

-As of June 2020, the following browsers support the Speech Recognition API:
+As of June 2020, the following browsers support the Web Speech API:

 * Chrome (desktop): this is by far the smoothest experience
 * Microsoft Edge